Malignant (2021) - Review

 Cons

-• Opening scenes do little to make audience care about the protagonists
+• Opening scenes do little to make the audience care about the protagonists

-• Style and look of some scenes felt misleading; as though it were set in a different time period than what the filmmakers eventually felt like making the movie
+• Style and look of some scenes felt misleading; as though they were set in a different time period than what the filmmakers eventually felt like making the movie

 • Predictable plot with most of the writing on the wall immediately